adammulligan/new-dawn/README.md

 While we prefer Git, and make this repository available via GitHub, you are welcome to download a tar or zip archive and use your favorite version control system to manage the code.

+## Running on a new machine

+    chef-solo -c solo.rb -j roles/<machine type>.json

+## Adding a new cookbook

+Clone the cookbook git repository (or create the cookbook manually) in the `cookbook/` directory.

 Repository Directories
 ======================